thekrisho/Android/README.md

 Gallery Options:
 - Swipe Control (Swipe left and right to navigate.
 Double tap to exit)
 - Button Control (Push next and previous to navigate.
 Hit Back to exit)
 - Motion Control (Tilt phone left and right to navigate.
-Shake phone towards you to exit)
+Shake phone towards youself and away, to exit)

 The Activities are as follows:
 - a: Home page + Camera